inspec/inspec-habitat/README.md

 ```

-#### Rubucop
+#### Rubocop

-Runs Rubucop syntax checker against code in this repository.
+Runs Rubocop syntax checker against code in this repository.

 ```
-$ rake rubucop
+$ rake rubocop
 ```

 #### Lint

-Runs Rubucop and Syntax checks against code in this repository.
-This is the default rake task.
+Runs Rubocop and syntax checks against code in this repository.
+This is the default Rake task.

 ```
 $ rake lint